Whitetigerswt/SAMP_AC_v2/README.md

 Use
 ==========
 This program was used by thousands of players for [SA-MP (San Andreas Multiplayer)](http://www.sa-mp.com).
 It was usually used in conjunction with [attdef](https://github.com/Whitetigerswt/attdef).
 This program protected against various common cheats that were highly popular between the years 2014-2017.
-I would not recommend using this today as it is fairly dated.
+I would not recommend using this today for anti-cheat purposes as it is fairly dated.
+I believe it could be updated.

 Features